omeka/omeka-s-enduser/docs/content/resource-template.md

 Change the displayed label of the property that appears when the template is applied to an item by entering the text you want to appear in the *Alternate Label* field for each property.

 **Comment**
-Add alternate comments for the property in the field *Alternate* in this section..
+Add alternate comments for the property in the field *Alternate* in this section.
 This will change the text under the property name when users are creating items using your Resource Template.

 **Other options**
 Use the checkbox to determine whether a property is required when the template is in use.